 Good writing conveys a clear sense of purpose

 Most faculty will similarly agree that good writing conveys a clear sense of the writer's purpose.
-It is insightful and illuminating, and communicates a content that is unified and significant.
+It is insightful, illuminating, and communicates content that is unified and significant.
 We are concerned here with what might be called the intellectual impact of the writing; it is theoretically possible (though admittedly unlikely) for writing to avoid the errors of grammar and mechanics mentioned above and still be poorly written.
 The rare student might write in a way that is both conceptually pointless and grammatically perfect.

 The writer's strategy is fundamental

 The writer's strategy goes beyond grammar and conception but is just as fundamental to the paper's success.
-Most faculty will agree that a paper's structure and development-the way its conception is advanced from assertion through argumentation and details to conclusion-are critical to its success.
-Good writing at this level often depends upon the writer's willingness to outline, to cut and paste, to discard.
+Most faculty will agree that a paper's structure and development—the way its conception is advanced from assertion through argumentation and details to conclusion—are critical to its success.
+Good writing at this level often depends upon the writer's willingness to outline, to cut and paste, and to discard.
 In principle, students should complete these are activities well before they begin a final draft, but even good students are often loathe to carry them out.

 Good writing shows effective style

 Good writing must also show an effective style.
 Here we recognize, however, an element of subjectivity in evaluation, as well as a difference in the styles commended by various disciplines.
-Although many faculty may have difficulty characterizing the style of a specific piece of writing as appropriate or inappropriate, they will generally agree that an effective style conveys ideas and information precisely, concisely and in a manner appropriate to the context of a particular paper or report.
-An effectively styled essay generates interest and even emphasis through its choice of diction; it demonstrates the ability to use punctuation rhetorically-for effect as well as clarity.
+Although many faculty may have difficulty characterizing the style of a specific piece of writing as appropriate or inappropriate, they will generally agree that an effective style conveys ideas and information precisely, concisely, and in a manner appropriate to the context of a particular paper or report.
+An effectively styled essay generates interest and even emphasis through its choice of diction; it demonstrates the ability to use punctuation rhetorically—for effect as well as clarity.

 From the fundamentals of writing to the academic disciplines